 This particular activity can easily be touted as an adventure of a lifetime.
 We trekked for hours into the dense jungles of Rwanda to spend an hour with a family of Mountain Gorillas.

 The trek was challenging and we literally blazed a trail to the location of the gorillas with porters using machetes to clear the way.
-Our hour with the gorillas felt like minutes and its an adventure I would sign up for again ten fold.
+Our hour with the gorillas felt like minutes and its an adventure I would sign up for again tenfold.

 19. Visiting Tribes in Ethiopia

 The Omr Valley in Ethiopia is the home to some of the most remote tribes in Africa, including the famous Mursi tribe.
-They have the huge lip plates.
+They have huge lip plates.

 Our overland truck rolled into the tiny town of Jinka where we based ourselves for 3 days so we could visit the tribes.
-They took hours to reach on bumpy roads and our experiences were eye opening.
+They took hours to reach on bumpy roads and our experiences were eye-opening.
 We even attended a Hamer tribe bull-jumping ceremony.

 20. Scuba Diving in Dahab Egypt

-While we were resting and recovering from our overland trip in Egypt, we headed to Dahab for some beach time and scuba diving.
+While we were resting and recovering from our overland trip to Egypt, we headed to Dahab for some beach time and scuba diving.
 Our diving took us through some extreme and beautiful dive locations in the Red Sea.

-Starting with the Bells to Blue Hole dive and then a couple subsequent dives on the Blue Hole.
+Starting with the Bells to Blue Hole dive and then a couple of subsequent dives on the Blue Hole.